Public Health Pre-Weeding Test 1 (Paper 1)

 101 / 250

-101. Which of the following is not a programming language?
+101. Which one of the following would not be considered as a form of secondary storage?

 102 / 250